HEGGEMANN-AG/lapdog/README.md

 So far, all filtering and scoping is redirected towards the dependency library [rasn-ldap](https://crates.io/crates/rasn-ldap)

-Maintained by HEGGEMANN AG, a small aerospace company in Germany
+Maintained by HEGGEMANN AG, an aerospace company in Büren, Germany